Timin8er/Timin8er.github.io/cosmic_ksp.md

 ___

 ## **Game Instance Communication**
-KPS does not support external commanding or telemetry out of the box.
+KSP does not support external commanding or telemetry out of the box.
 To add this I use two mods provided by the KSP fan community.

 ### **KOS**
 The [Kerbal Operating System](https://ksp-kos.github.io/KOS/), KOS, mod enables running scripts "onboard" the spacecraft from either a built in terminal or remotely from a Telnet connection.